cu-mkp/research-teaching-companion/content/resources/student-projects/fa24_ardila-javier_final-project_intertextuality.md

     the Wars of Religion: A View of France in 1581,” *The Sixteenth Century Journal* 15, 2 (1984): 132.

-[^25]: Tyler.
-Smith, “Josephus’s Jewish Antiquities in Competition with
+[^25]: Tyler Smith, “Josephus’s Jewish Antiquities in Competition with
     Nicolaus of Damascus’s Universal History,” *Journal of ancient Judaism* 13, 1 (2022): 52-54; John R. Bartlett, *Jews in the Hellenistic world: Josephus, Aristeas, the Sibylline oracles,